Dgoralkin/Dgoralkin.github.io/readme.md

 <a id="summary"></a>
 ## 📊**Summary of Enhancements Across All Categories**

-#### **This capstone project enhances the Travlr Full Stack application by modernizing its architecture, improving usability, strengthening security, and applying advanced algorithmic and database practices.
+### **This capstone project enhances the Travlr Full Stack application by modernizing its architecture, improving usability, strengthening security, and applying advanced algorithmic and database practices.
 The work spans all three required categories: Software Engineering & Design, Algorithms & Data Structures, and Databases.**

+#### **Category One — Software Engineering & Design**

+The project was redesigned using a mobile-first approach, transforming the original web application into a responsive, modern platform.
+New features were added, including user account creation, two-step authentication, secure login, and a cart system for booking travel packages.
+The database was migrated from a local environment to MongoDB Atlas, enabling cloud scalability, security, and collaboration.

+During enhancement, the codebase was refactored into a modular, maintainable structure, improving readability and professional software design.
+This process strengthened skills in JavaScript, HTML, CSS, Handlebars, cloud configuration, and full-stack architecture.

+These enhancements demonstrate the ability to use modern tools and design principles to deliver industry-ready solutions and support collaborative, scalable development environments.